NUS-CG3207/labs/docs/Lab_1/lab1.md

 Task: Display the Instruction (INSTR\_MEM) and Data (DATA\_CONST\_MEM) ROM contents on the physical 7-segment display on the FPGA board.
 We are doing only a memory dump here; not executing an actual assembly language program.

-Templates for Verilog and VHDL for all the boards can be found in [the skeleton file repository](https://github.com/nus-cg3207/lab-skeletons).
+Templates for Verilog and VHDL for all the boards can be found in [the labs file repository](https://github.com/nus-cg3207/labs).
 Note the following:

 *   Whether line 29 of the assembly code (for ARM) is commented or not is fundamentally not important as we are doing only a memory dump, not executing an actual assembly language program.
 *   Choose the appropriate combination of files depending on the language you are using.
 Add only those files you need - one each of Top\_Nexys.v/vhd, Seven\_Seg\_Nexys.v, Clock\_Enable.v/vhd, Get\_MEM.v/vhd, and one .xdc file.
 You are **NOT** obliged to use the templates - it is perfectly fine to have your own architecture.